 Table 2.
 Performance of the proposed method on top of ECM-10.0 (RA)

+It is noted that numbers reported in italics denote missing QPs of the test replaced by reference QPs.

 For convenience, performance of test EE2-2.5a ([4][5]) on top of ECM-10.0 is reported as follows: